Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

 \section{Introduction}

-The classical problem of Galois descent, as first considered by Weil in~\cite{wei56}, is the following: Let $\Xm$ be a variety over an algebraically closed extension $K$ of a base field $k$.
-Suppose that $\Xm$ is isomorphic with all its Galois conjugates under the action of $\Gal(K | k)$, or in other words that $k$ is the \emph{field of moduli} of $\Xm$ for the extension $K | k$.
-Does there exist a model of $\Xm$ over $k$?
+The classical problem of Galois descent, as first considered by Weil in~\cite{wei56}, is the following: Let $\Xm$ be a variety over the algebraically closure $K$ of a perfect base field $k$.
+Suppose that $\Xm$ is isomorphic with all its Galois conjugates $\Xm^{\sigma}$ under the action of $\Gal(K | k)$, or in other words that $k$ is the \emph{(Galois) field of moduli} of $\Xm$ for the extension $K | k$.
+Does there then exist a model of $\Xm$ over $k$?

-Such a model of $\Xm$ is then called a (Galois) \emph{descent}.
-Generically, or more precisely, when the geometric automorphism group of $\Xm$ is trivial, the answer to this question is affirmative~\cite{wei56}, but this partial answer is unsatisfactory, as there are many interesting classes of varieties that allow non-trivial automorphisms.
+If such a model exists, then it is called a \emph{descent} of $\Xm$.
+Generically, or more precisely, when the geometric automorphism group of $\Xm$ is trivial, there is no obstruction to descent~\cite{wei56}, but this partial answer is unsatisfactory, as there are many interesting classes of varieties with nontrivial automorphism group.
 This paper considers one such class, namely that of hyperelliptic curves.
-The explicit form of their defining equations makes hyperelliptic curves the simplest class of curves after conics and elliptic curves (for which the answer to the above question is well-known to be affirmative).
+The explicit form of their defining equations makes hyperelliptic curves the simplest class of curves after conics and elliptic curves (for which the answer to the descent question is well-known to be affirmative).
 Due to the presence of the hyperelliptic involution, hyperelliptic curves never have a trivial automorphism group.
-This makes them a fundamental example for studying the descent problem.
+This makes them a fundamental example in the study of the descent problem.

-This problem allows a further refinement for hyperelliptic curves; instead of merely asking for a model over $k$, one can ask for a model that is defined by a hyperelliptic equation, or alternatively, a homogeneous polynomial in two variables, over $k$.
+The problem in fact allows a further refinement for hyperelliptic curves; instead of merely asking for some model over $k$, one can ask for a model that is again given by a hyperelliptic equation $y^2 = p(x)$.
 Let us call such a model a \emph{hyperelliptic descent}.
-Asking for such a descent reduces one to the study of homogeneous binary forms.
+Considering the homogenization of $p$ links the study of hyperelliptic descent with the study of homogeneous binary forms.
 This is a great benefit, since not only was the invariant theory of these forms extensively studied in the nineteenth century, but one can often also apply the \emph{method of covariants}, as in~\cite{lrs}.